 Active transportation is any form of human-powered transportation.
 It is any trip made for the purposes of getting yourself, or others, to a particular destination, this includes to work, to school, to the store or to visit friends.
 Common examples of active transportation are walking, cycling, rollerblading, skateboarding and using a wheelchair or mobility device.

-Active Transportation Plan Update - Spring 2019
+Active Transportation Plan Update - Spring/Summer 2019

 Who benefits from an Active Transportation Plan?